austinauyeung/C9/README.md

 A standard cursor is included for actions requiring more precision and for those who strictly prefer a traditional pointer.
 The demo above shows auto-hiding in text fields as well as long press and drag.

 #### Instructions
-All gestures are dispatched at the cursor's current location.
+All gestures are dispatched at the tip of the cursor's current location.

 | Action | Mapped buttons | Notes |
 | --- | --- | --- |